Luciobarbus: Systematics

 The type species is Luciobarbus esocinus, for which the genus was established by Heckel in 1843.
-The type species scientific name essentially means "pike-like pike-barbel" (after the northern pike, Esox lucius), though a more aliteral translation would be "pike-like wolf-barbel".
+The scientific name essentially means "pike-barbel" (after the northern pike, Esox lucius).

 Like many other cyprinids, the present genus was long included in Barbus.
 It appears to be a very close relative of the typical barbels – which include that genus type species, Barbus barbus –, and may well warrant inclusion in Barbus.
 Many modern authors prefer to consider it a subgenus instead.
 It is, moreover, not entirely clear what species to place in Luciobarbus if it is deemed valid.
 The IUCN argues for a rather inclusive circumscription.
 Nonwithstanding the taxonomy and systematics of this ill-defined assemblage, their closest living relative is probably Aulopyge huegelii.